There are a few different kinds of HIV tests.

 - Rapid testing, also known as Point of Care Testing, is when they prick your finger and test your blood while you wait for a few minutes to get the results right there.
 This test only looks for antibodies to HIV, not the virus itself.
 If your rapid test is reactive, they will do standard testing.
 If it’s negative, and you’re testing for an incident that happened 3 months ago, then you don’t need to test for that incident again.
 Rapid tests are shown to detect HIV as early as 3 weeks after infection.

 - There is also nominal and non-nominal testing.
 A nominal test result can be linked back to you through your name.
 Non-nominal testing is when a doctor sends a sample to the lab with some other marker, such as a birthday, so that they can link it to your medical file at their office without sharing your identity with the lab.

 - Anonymous testing is available at only 50 regulated locations in Ontario.
 With anonymous testing they won’t ask for any personal information, so your test result won’t be linked back to you.
 Only specially designated anonymous clinics provide anonymous testing – you can’t get it at your doctor’s office or your average walk-in clinic.
-For more info on where these sites are located, call the AIDS and Sexual Health Info Line at: 1-800-668-2437.
+For more info on where these sites are located, call the Sexual Health Infoline Ontario at 1-800-668-2437.